-When we began working on the platform development, we decided to provide the customer with a UX prototype to demonstrate the user flow on accomplishing particular actions on the website.
+When we began working on this marketplace platform development, we decided to provide the customer with a UX prototype to demonstrate the user flow on accomplishing particular actions on the website.

-1) At Login stage, you need to enter your E-mail address and Password or register.
+- At the login stage, you need to enter your e-mail address and password or register.
 Also, you have an opportunity to log in via Facebook.

-2) At the next stage, you need to enter the information about your vehicle like Type, Condition, Make, Model, Style etc. You have an opportunity to upload the photos of your vehicle.
+- At the next stage, you need to enter the information about your vehicle like type, condition, make, model, style, etc. You have an opportunity to upload photos of your vehicle.

-3) At the last stage, you should enter personal data like First/Last name, e-mail address, phone number and click the submit button to publish your offer.
+- At the last stage, you should enter personal data like First/Last name, e-mail address, phone number, and click the submit button to publish your offer.

 Later, we have additionally developed the mobile app prototype which was illustrating the way mobile users will engage with the websites.

-Finally, the prototype development helped us and the customer to find the best user flow and continue the platform development.
+Finally, the next stages of prototype development helped us and the customer to find the best user flow and continue the platform development.

 Do you want us to build one for you?
 Talk to our UX/UI specialists.

-A minimum viable product (MVP) is a product with just enough features to satisfy early customers, and to provide feedback for future product development. - Wikipedia.
+A minimum viable product is a product with just enough features to satisfy early customers, and to provide feedback for future product development – Wikipedia.

-If you have an idea of a product or service, or even already have built a prototype, you still need to check whether it’s worth any outlay.
-Here comes an MVP which helps you evade wasting of time and money, and quickly and effectively build a functional product, which can further be scaled and amended.
+If you have an idea of a product or service, or even already have built a prototype, you still need to check whether this idea is worth any outlay.
+Here comes an MVP development service that helps you evade wasting time and money.
+It is a quick and effective way to build a functional product that can further be scaled and amended.

-Here’s a particularly famous picture explaining how this approach works:
+Here’s a particularly famous picture explaining how the prototype vs MVP approach works:

 This image vividly demonstrates the essence of an MVP in the product development process.
-You can create a prototype, get initial feedback, release your MVP for a wider public and roll it to the market, get another feedback and only then build the final product.
+You can create a prototype, get initial feedback, test an MVP for a wider public, and roll it to the market, get another feedback, and only then build the final product.

-On the flipside, it can even abandon the idea, if you see that it’s not going to be profitable.
+On the flip side, it can even abandon the idea, if you see that it is not going to be profitable.

 Example of an MVP

-XPATconnect is a world-first service that helps expats find long-term accommodation.
-Initially, the customer asked to develop a platform MVP to gather the community feedback and improve the application in the future.
+XPATconnect is a world-first platform for accommodation search for expats that helps to find long-term housing.
+Initially, the customer asked to build an MVP for the platform to gather the community feedback and improve the application in the future.

 It differs from an interactive prototype due to its working capacity and core functionality existence.
 The main platform feature is to provide expats with the best accommodation based on the list of their needs and preferences.

-1) At the first stage, a user fills out an application form of 22 questions regarding the place, work address, house preferences, personal needs, rental budget etc. This data is then collected and analyzed to provide them with the best choices.
+- At the first stage, a user fills out an application form of 22 questions regarding the place, work address, house preferences, personal needs, rental budget, etc. This data is then collected and analyzed to provide them with the best choices.

 There they see the details about facilities, location, size, bedrooms’ number, garages, cost, parking, images etc. Also, the map allows them to see different institutions nearby like hospital, gym, schools, nursery.

-3) Once selected a preferred option, a user can build the way from the house to your work point or other facilities across city neighbourhoods.
-This way users see how to get to work and how long the commute will take before they even arrive.
+- Once selected a preferred option, a user can build the way from the house to your work point or other facilities across city neighborhoods.
+This way, users see how to get to work and how long the commute will take before they even arrive.

-Currently, XPATconnect is at an MVP stage gathering the community feedback and improving the application.
+Currently, XPATconnect is at an MVP stage gathering community feedback and improving the application.

-It’s important to understand that an MVP and a prototype have definitely different goals and they should be utilized at different product development stages.
-Alongside, both approaches can be easily combined with each other.
+It is important to understand that MVP and prototypes have different goals and they should be utilized at different product development stages.
+This contributes to the essential difference between these approaches.

-As Steve Blank, a Silicon Valley entrepreneur, creator of the Customer Development method says:
+As Steve Blank, a Silicon Valley entrepreneur, creator of the customer development method, said:

 You’re selling the vision and delivering the minimum feature set to visionaries not everyone.

 To conclude, the prototype should be used at the very beginning to test the assumptions and show your idea alive to early investors and users.
 This way you persuade the investors that your idea is worth a shot and they are confident about their investment.
-The prototype is only a sketch, not a fully functional product.
-It doesn’t even have to work.
+In the minimum viable product vs prototype comparison, the second option is only a sketch, not a fully functional product.
+It does not even have to work.

 An MVP approach should be used to test your startup idea for efficiency and to get the community feedback.
-Moreover, this way you have the possibility to raise sufficient means and later roll the product to the market for the wider public.
-Even if your idea turns out to be not valuable to develop it further, you are able to stop any time without having spent a good deal of money and time.
+Moreover, this way you can raise sufficient means and later roll the product to the market for the wider public.
+Even if your idea turns out to be not valuable to develop it further, you can stop any time without having spent a good deal of money and time.

 Prototype: Apple Phone